enonic/XP6-guide-my-first-site/README.md

-# Create your first Enonic Website
+# Enonic XP 6 - Create your first Website
 A step by step guide for building your first Enonic Website